WHEN SHOULD I JOIN?

 - Subscriptions are collected monthly or half-yearly on 1 June and 1 December via Direct Debit.

-Members must advise the Secretary upon change of relationship status or benefits may be reduced
+Members must advise the Society’s Admin Team upon change of relationship status or benefits may be reduced

 The Royal Engineers Officers’ Widows Society is governed by its Articles of Association and a set of Rules which set how the Society functions.
 Applicants must acknowledge and follow these Rules, which are reviewed regularly by the Council to ensure the Society’s relevance in the 21st Century.
 Click here to see them.